jpata/ai-course/markdown/module4_pt1_object_detection.md

                 with torch.no_grad():
                     outputs = model_detr(**inputs)

+                # Post-process the results with a confidence threshold of 0.25
                 target_sizes = torch.tensor([img.size[::-1]]).to(device)
                 results_detr = processor_detr.post_process_object_detection(outputs, target_sizes=target_sizes, threshold=0.25)[0]

+                # Check if any objects were detected
                 if len(results_detr["scores"]) > 0:
+                    # Get the class ID of the top prediction
                     top_pred_id = results_detr["labels"][0].item()
+                    # Get the corresponding class name
                     predicted_name = model_detr.config.id2label[top_pred_id]
                     y_pred_detr.append(predicted_name)
                 else:
+                    # If no objects are detected, record it
                     y_pred_detr.append("No detection")

             except Exception as e: